Skip to main content

 • MasterControl / GoVal VLMS

-Built specifically for you — including any Python/VBA script that processes GxP data, regardless of code length.
-Full SDLC required.
-Avoid Category 5 where a Cat 4 commercial alternative exists.
+Built specifically for you — including any custom script that processes GxP data, regardless of code length.
+Full Software Development Life Cycle (SDLC) required.
+Avoid Category 5 where a Category 4 commercial alternative exists.

 • Custom SCADA / DCS systems